asierra/Metagrafica/mg.1.md

 :  Set the style for text with one or more of these keywords, in lower case: roman (by default), sanserif, courier, bold or italic.

 `FILL`
-:  To fill all the next closed paths; no efect over the previous ones.
+:  To fill all the next closed paths; no effect over the previous ones.

 `NOFILL`
 :  To stop filling the next closed paths.

 ## Linear transformations

-Internally we use 3D homogeneus coordinate matrices to join every linear transformation in a single matrix by matrix product.
+Internally we use 3D homogeneous coordinate matrices to join every linear transformation in a single matrix by matrix product.
 The two letters prefix is the operation and the two letters suffix is the corresponding matrix.
 We support the following user defined transformations:

 `RTMT theta`
 :  Rotate by *theta* degrees.